Back to Blog

 Can I get the same results at home as commercial gyms?

 For 90% of fitness goals, yes.
 You'll miss some specialized machines and the social motivation, but a well-equipped home gym handles strength training, cardio, and functional fitness excellently.
 The main limitations are heavy compound movements (like barbell squats) and specialized equipment for sports training.
-Compare your needs to what you actually use at places like Snap Fitness — most people use dumbbells, benches, and cardio equipment.
+Audit what you actually use at your gym — most people use dumbbells, benches, and cardio equipment, all of which are easy to replicate at home.

 How do I deal with Singapore's humidity affecting equipment?